peetvandesande/wordpress/README.md

 Much inspiration taken from: https://www.dchost.com/blog/en/wordpress-on-docker-compose-without-the-drama-nginx-mariadb-redis-persistent-volumes-auto%E2%80%91backups-and-a-calm-update-flow/

-The production version is meant to run behind a reverse proxy so there is no SSL support.
+This version is meant to run behind a reverse proxy so there is no SSL support.
+I'd recommend traefik for reverse proxy and SSL offloading.

 Use 'setup.sh' to create a Docker environment file before starting up the containers.

-When run in the 'test' role (choose during setup), a phpMyAdmin container and self-signed SSL certificate is added

 # Install
 ./setup.sh